EmoteBot/EmoteCollector-website/README.md

 1. Make a new venv
 2. pip install -r requirements.txt
 3. Copy config.example.py to config.py and fill in your database information.
-This should be the same database that Emoji Connoisseur Bot connects to.
+This should be the same database that Emote Collector Bot connects to.
 4. Run start.sh
 5. Edit [the Caddyfile](/Caddyfile) to your needs
 6. Run caddy